larsbrinkhoff/portable-ddt/README.md

+# Portable DDT, and friends

+This is a collection of portable, or implemented partly in C, implementations of DDT.
+They all originate from MIT.

+- `ddt.68` is David Bridgham's Portable DDT for VAX.
+- `ndgb` is Portable DDT, including a PDP-11 version.
+- `nu-ddt` is DDT for the NuMachine; it's not portable but partly in C.

+---

+### About portable DDT

 The variants can be viewed as a matrix.
 Along one side was the
 architecture: it first ran on the PDP-11, and was later moved to (that I know of) the MC68000, the VAX (from DAB's work), the Intel x86 (I